Elano

 Elano Blumer (born 14 June 1981), known as Elano, is a Brazilian football coach and former player who played as an attacking midfielder.
+He is the current youth football manager of Santos.

-Known for his accurate passing and precise set pieces, Elano started his senior career at Santos, and spent six years in Europe in the service of Shakhtar Donetsk, Manchester City and Galatasaray.
+Known for his accurate passing and precise set pieces, Elano was a technically gifted playmaking midfielder, noted for his ball control, creativity and ability to contribute goals from midfield.
+Elano started his senior career at Santos, and spent six years in Europe in the service of Shakhtar Donetsk, Manchester City and Galatasaray.
 He returned to Santos in 2011, and later joined fellow league teams Grêmio and Flamengo, before signing for Chennaiyin of the Indian Super League as their marquee player.
 In 2015, after finishing the season as the league's top scorer, Elano rejoined Santos for a third spell.

 Elano earned 50 caps for the Brazil national team between 2004 and 2011, scoring nine goals.
 He represented the nation at their triumphs in the 2007 Copa América and the 2009 FIFA Confederations Cup, and also played at the 2010 FIFA World Cup and the 2011 Copa América.
 After retiring, he became a manager in 2020.